 - Recovery Practices:

-- Stretch, hydrate, and use foam rolling to keep your muscles in top condition.
+- Stretching, hydration, and foam rolling will need to be cycled in to keep muscles in top condition.

 - Peak Long Runs:

-- Your long runs will peak at around 6 miles, mimicking race day conditions.
-Practice running at the time of day your race will occur to get accustomed to the routine.
+- Long runs will peak at around 6 miles to mimicking race day conditions.
+Practice running at the time of day the race will occur to get accustomed to the routine.

 - Tapering: